jncraton/operating-systems-cpsc4420/lectures/11-scheduling.md

 - The implementation of the cache hierarchy makes context switching more expensive
 - Another thread will replace many of our cached values

-How does this effect change in multiprocessor systems
+How does this effect change in multiprocessor systems?

 Multiprocessor Systems
 ----------------------